mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>By considering the scenario described above, explain which type of techniques and/or system you would deploy, providing a brief explanation of how they work, the order of deployment, and their advantages and disadvantages.</summary>

 I would start with a rule-based approach, since we do not have historical data.
 It require the expert input, who has to generate a set of rules based on its knowledge. \
 Its main disadvantage is that is not automatically updated so it require continuously the expert input.
-For this reason it is difficult to maintain and it is not operationally efficient.&#x20;
+For this reason it is difficult to maintain and it is not operationally efficient.

 At the same time, we can develop an unsupervised learning model.
 In this way we would be able to detect newer fraud mechanism, and we can collect historical labelled data.
 The main disadvantage is that it can lead to lot of false positive, need extensive validation and it is prone to deception.
-In order to be able to deploy the model, a norm should be defined, which is not trivial, since there is no universal indicator on what is fraud and what is not.&#x20;
+In order to be able to deploy the model, a norm should be defined, which is not trivial, since there is no universal indicator on what is fraud and what is not.

 After we have collected enough historical labelled data, we can develop a supervised learning model to make it work in parallel with the other two before mentioned.
-This model will not be able to identify newer mechanism, and may lead to lot of false negatives.&#x20;
+This model will not be able to identify newer mechanism, and may lead to lot of false negatives.

-In this way, having different models to work together, we are able to mitigate each one drawbacks.&#x20;
+In this way, having different models to work together, we are able to mitigate each one drawbacks.

 </details>